cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - A:
 - Q: Maybe ask for a code review
 - A:
+- Q: Do you want some sort of Unity Demo?
+- A:
+- Q: If I have time can I try making the virtual bento arm design instead of the unity symbol?
+- A:
 - Q: What kind of documentation regarding brachIOplexus would he want to see explicitley?
 - A:

 *Notes for July 22 BrachIOplexus Meeting w/ Rory*
-- Topic: MYO Armband Connection
+- Topic: MYO Armband Connection (how he fixes it...)
 - Notes:
     -